-- Epenthesis: insertion of a vowel (brahm-no: brahmuno of Brahma; klesa: kilesa impurity) - Aspiration: (as-ti: atthi is; es-ti ittha wished; is-ti- ittha desired) - Simplification: reduction of consonants: (kar-ssāmi kas-s-sāmi kassāmi kāsāmi: kāhāmi - I will do)
+- Epenthesis: insertion of a vowel (brahm-no: brahmuno of Brahma; klesa: kilesa impurity) - Aspiration: (as-ti: atthi is; es-ti eṭṭhi wish, desire; is-ta- iṭṭha welcome, pleasing, agreeable) - Simplification: reduction of consonants: (kar-ssāmi kas-s-sāmi kassāmi kāsāmi: kāhāmi I will do)

-The example of word formation of the root: gam^{21} will give an introductionary survey of how various words can be constructed22:
+The example of word formation of the root: gam^{21} will give an introductiory survey of how various words can be constructed22:

-1. Examples of verbs by addition of various prefixes of the verb gacchati:
+1. Examples of verbs by addition of various prefixes of the verb gacchati āgacchati to come to or towards, approach, go back, arrive to cause somebody to come to one, i.e. to wait (caus.)

-āgacchatiāgametiabbhuggacchatiabhigacchatiabhigacchatiabhisamāgacchatiadhigacchatianugacchatianvāgacchatiapagacchatiatigacchatiatigacchatiavagacchatigametiniggacchatipaţivigacchatipaccāgacchatipaccāgacchatisamāgacchatisamadhigacchatisamadhigacchatisamagacchatiudāgacchatiuggacchatiuggacchatiuggacchatiuggacchatiuggacchatiuggacchatiuggacchatiuggacchatiuggacchatiuggacchatiuggacchatiugacchatiuggacchatiugacchatiugacchatiugacchati to come to or towards, approach, go back, arrive to cause somebody to come to one, i.e. to wait (caus.) to go forth, go out, rise into to go forward, to approach to come to (understand) completely, to grasp fully to acquire, to attain, to find to follow to follow, pursue to go away, to leave to go away, to leave to overcome, to conquer to disappear, to go out of existence to come, to approach, visit to set, to go down to send out, to make go (caus.) to proceed from to go down, to sink to go apart again, to go away or asunder to go back to, to return to leave, to go out to meet together, to assemble, to associate with to attain to arise to meet, to come together to come to completion to rise, get up out of to come, to arrive at, reach, obtain Play Audio μραζατεπιαι to come, to arrive at, reach, obtain
+abbhuggacchati to go forth, go out, rise into abhigacchati to go forward, to approach abhisamāgacchati to come to (understand) completely, to grasp fully adhigacchati to acquire, to attain, to find anugacchati to follow anvāgacchatito follow, pursueapagacchatito go away, to leaveatigacchatito overcome, to conquer atthangacchati to disappear, to go out of existence avagacchati to come, to approach, visitgameti to send out, to make go (caus.)

+niggacchati to proceed from ogacchati to go down, to sink

+pativigacchati to go apart again, to go away or asunder

+paccāgacchati to go back to, to return to leave, to go out

+samāgacchati to meet together, to assemble, to associate with samadhigacchati to attain samuggacchati to arise saṅgacchati to meet, to come together udāgacchati to come to completion uggacchati to rise, get up out of upāgacchatito come, to arrive at, reach, obtainupātigacchatito go out over, to surpass, overcome gacchati is found in the well known expression: Buddhaṃ saranaṃ gacchāmi - lit.: to the surrender to the Buddha I go vigacchati to depart, decrease

-20 Well known: Benares changes into Varanasi, Bombay into Mumbai
+Well known: Benares changes into Varanasi, Bombay into Mumbai